Akshat-codes/razorshield-ai-recovery/architecture.md

 # Architecture Overview
-The Resurrect system is designed for high concurrency, fault tolerance, and absolute financial safety.
+The Razorshield system is designed for high concurrency, fault tolerance, and absolute financial safety.
 It is partitioned into two primary layers: a React-based client dashboard and an autonomous Node.js recovery agent.

 ## System Workflow Pipeline